Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You will be assigned a voting place within the precinct where you live.
 A precinct will be assigned by our office when you register or change address and you will be notified by mail.
 You will receive a voter registration card if you are a new voter or have made changes.
 The voter card will indicate the name and location of your voting place.
 You may contact the Elections Office for the location of your voting place by calling 704-216-8140.

 You may register to vote in Rowan County if you are:

-The Provisional Ballot includes updated registration information on the voter, allows voter to cast ballot, Intends to preserve the integrity of the election.
+A Provisional ballot is a voted ballot, which is preserved and protected in a certification envelope until the voter's qualifications are determined.
+If the voter is determined qualified, the ballot is counted on Canvas Day.
+If the voter is determined not eligible, the ballot envelope remains sealed.
+The intent of fail-safe voting (provisional ballots) is such that those who are eligible to vote are allowed to do so, without disturbing the integrity of the elections.
+It also protects the integrity of the elections by not counting the provisional ballots of those persons not qualified to vote.
+The Provisional Ballot includes updated registration information on the voter, allows voter to cast ballot, and intends to preserve the integrity of the election.
 It gives the county board of elections time to verify registration to see if there is substantial evidence within the office or through contact with the registering agency that the voter did indeed make application to register.
 The qualified registered votes will have their ballots counted on Canvas day.

 You may obtain registration forms at the following locations in Rowan County: